-High rate of spinal injuries among troops deployed to Iraq and AfghanistanSeptember 16th, 2013 in Health /
+High rate of spinal injuries among troops deployed to Iraq and AfghanistanSeptember 16, 2013 in Medicine & Health / Health

 Spinal injuries are present in 1 out of 9 U.S. military personnel sustaining combat injuries in Iraq or Afghanistan—a much higher rate than in previous wars, according to a report in the Sept.
 15 issue of Spine.